Search ideas, news and case studies

 - The Diary of A Company Formation

 - Company Register

 - Domain Name

 Here at MadeSimple we believe that a starting a business can not only be life changing, but also offers fantastic potential to transform society and benefit the lives of others.
 Some truly fantastic business ideas can be hugely beneficial to deprived areas.
 If you are looking to create a company that operates in this way then turning your business into a social enterprise may be the way to go.

 This blog will look at various different types of social enterprise’s and how exactly they work.
 Here at Company Formations MadeSimple we offer a wide range of companies which you can form.
-For more information on our Company Formation packages see here for more information.
+See here for more information on our Company Registration packages.

 The basic way to understanding social enterprise according to BBC is that they essentially

 “Use Business methods to tackle problems in society”.
 A Government report from 2002 on Social Enterprise goes even further calling it

 “A business with primarily social objectives whose surpluses are principally reinvested for that purpose in the business or in the community , rather than being driven by the need to maximise profit for shareholders and owners”

 So generally speaking the profits made by a social enterprise will be invested into the community that it intends to benefit.
 So if you want a company for the purpose of making profit for yourself (nothing wrong with that) then this probably isn’t the thing for you.